Income Tax Calculator

 How does provincial tax work in Canada?

-Canadian income tax is a two-tier system.
+Two-tier system.
 You pay federal tax to the CRA plus a separate provincial/territorial tax.
-Each province has its own set of tax brackets and rates that are applied on top of the federal tax.
+Each province has its own tax brackets and rates applied on top of the federal tax.

 What is CPP2?